Surrogate Modeling of Urban Boundary-Layer Flow: Results

 \subsection{Error Convergence for the MLP Model}

-A MLP-based model is trained until convergence is reached, which is defined as the situation when the error between the predicted and actual output values reaches a plateau and the loss function no longer decreases with additional training epochs \citep{goodfellow2016deep}.
+An MLP-based model is trained until convergence is reached, i.e., until when the error between the predicted and actual output values reaches a plateau and the loss function no longer decreases when including additional training epochs.
 At this stage, the weights and biases in the network have been optimized to the point where further iterations no longer lead to significant improvement in performance.
-Figure \ref{history} illustrates the convergence history of the MLP-based surrogate model for a range of pre-defined $\delta \alpha$.
-The figure demonstrates that the MAE progressively decreases (figure \ref{history} a), and $R^2$ improves as the training progresses (figure \ref{history} b).
-The error curve plateaus approximately after 150 epochs, implying that 150 epochs are sufficient to learn the input-output relation.
-After 150 epochs, the MAE values for each training dataset are $\approx 5.0 \times 10^{-2}$.
-Moreover, the $R^2$ values for the $\alpha_{10}$, $\alpha_{15}$, and $\alpha_{30}$ sets are 0.985, 0.982, and 0.976, respectively, suggesting that the MLP surrogate should accurately capture the desired input-output relation, regardless of the amount of training data.
+Figure \ref{fig:history} illustrates the convergence history of the MLP-based surrogate model for a range of pre-defined $\delta \alpha$.
+In addition to MAE, which serves as the loss function for this study, we also utilize the coefficient of determination ($R^2$) as a commonly used metric to evaluate the model performance \citep[see, for e.g.,][]{maulik2021turbulent}.

+Figure \ref{fig:history} shows that the MAE progressively decreases, whereas the $R^2$ improves as the training progresses.
+The error curve plateaus approximately after 150 epochs, with MAE $\approx 3.0 \times 10^{-2}$, implying that 150 epochs are sufficient to learn the input-output relation.
+Moreover, $R^2 > 0.985$ for all of the training datasets suggests that the MLP surrogate should accurately capture the desired input-output relation, regardless of the amount of training data.